Skip to content

 Poverty and Spending Over the Years

-Graph of the poverty level versus welfare spending, including medicaid, per person in poverty in the United States from 1967 - 2022.
+Graph of the poverty level versus welfare spending, including Medicaid, per person in poverty in the United States from 1968 - 2023.

-Graph of the poverty level versus welfare spending, excluding medicaid, per person in poverty in the United States from 1967 - 2022.
+Graph of the poverty level versus welfare spending, excluding Medicaid, per person in poverty in the United States from 1968 - 2023.

-Most of the welfare programs were created over the past 55 years, and all expanded their scope over this timeframe.
-Yet despite the increase in spending, the poverty level has remained fairly constant at between 11% – 15% of the population.
+Most welfare programs were created over the past 55 years and expanded their scope over this timeframe.
+Yet despite the increase in spending, the poverty level has remained relatively constant at 11% – 15% of the population.
 We have spent more and more money but have not lessened the number of people in poverty [ii].
 Why?
-That’s because our welfare system is designed to make lives more comfortable, not to solve poverty.
+That’s because our welfare system is designed to make lives more comfortable, not to move people to financial independence.
 See more on the purpose of welfare.

 Why Has Increased Spending Not Lowered Poverty?

 Over the past 55 years, we have spent trillions of dollars on welfare benefits and, in the process, made many lives more comfortable and easier.
-However, the controversial question is whether those benefits have helped lessen poverty over time.
-Have welfare benefits helped people establish their economic independence or instead led to dependency and sapped personal initiative and growth?
+However, the controversial question is whether those benefits have helped lessen poverty.
+Have welfare benefits helped people establish their economic independence or led to dependency and sapped personal initiative and growth?
 More

 Many argue that the middle class has shrunk over the last 50 years, that jobs for those with low education are limited, and that the poor have few opportunities for advancement.
 It is argued that the poor would have little to fall back on without welfare and lead lives of desperation.
 But others argue welfare discourages work and encourages dependency, which is unfair to those who work hard for a living.

-But, no matter your view on what our welfare payments have or have not achieved, one fact remains.
-That fact is, our welfare programs are not effective at lowering the number of people in poverty.
+But no matter your view on what our welfare payments have achieved or have not achieved, one fact remains.
+Our welfare programs are not effective at lowering the number of people in poverty.
 To do that, we will have to reexamine the purpose of welfare.

 [i] A spreadsheet for all years from 1960 to 2022, including data, data sources, and calculations, is included in the download below.